Walker-Xin/IHPC-Microstructure-Analysis/README.md

 This script conducts data extraction from the output marker image from the watershed transform, including area, circumference and diameter.
 It also uses the openpyxl package to export the data to a Microsoft Excel workbook.

+### segmentation.py

+This is the all-in-one script that executes all the image processing steps on a microstructure image.